 Procedure for Transfer Credit Approval

 Early planning is essential.
 Please allow 2-4 weeks for courses to be evaluated.
-NOTE 9/28/16: During this period we are receiving a high volume of requests & emails.
-Please allow a full 4 weeks for email responses & evaluation requests.
-We do not send automatic emails/notifications, and reply to inquiries & evaluation requests in the order they are received.
-Please be patient and refrain from sending multiple emails which only adds to the clutter.
+NOTE: We do not send automatic emails/notifications, and reply to inquiries & evaluation requests in the order they are received.
+Please be patient and refrain from sending multiple emails.

 Step 1 - Course Selection